capmeth/acid/docsite/docs/configuration/jsdoc.md

 If the selected primary "component" comment has no `@name`, the filename itself is used.

 Once the component comment has been identified, all other comments without `@name` and `@kind` will be skipped.
 If the component comment cannot be identified, the file itself is skipped.

-**3rd-party extensions** \
-Parser extensions, while having the option to use docson to supplement parsing results, may parse things differently.
-Please refer to their documentation for more information.